DVD review: 'The Mysterious Islands.' Provident Films, 90 minutes.

 Creationists now have their own documentary about the Galapagos Islands with The Mysterious Islands.
 Not to be confused with Jules Verne's 1874 novel, this film looks at a trip by a team from the Institute for Creation Research to the famed Pacific islands in 2009, on the 150th anniversary of Charles Darwin's book On the Origin of Species.

 Focus and narrator of the film is 16-year-old Joshua Phillips, son of team leader Doug Phillips, who snaps pictures and asks questions.
-It's a good decision: The rest of the team are rather colorless, despite the cowboy hat on another member, John Morris of the Institute for Creation Research.
+It's a good decision: The rest of the team are rather colorless, despite the cowboy hat on John Morris of the Institute for Creation Research.

 Truly, the Galapagos Islands pack more than their share of wonders.
 The Erwin Brothers film outfit aptly captures cavorting seals, basking iguanas and diving blue-footed boobies.
 Music composers Paul Mills and Ben Botkin match the visuals with adventure-music orchestrations, echoing tribal drums and "Ooooh-ing" choral pieces.
 They should release a separate CD.